-60.1.13 CODASUR TIRES
+60.1.13 Codasur tyres

-The characteristics and tyre marks to be used in Codasur will be announced in a bulletin to be published before 1 February 2018.
+The characteristics and tyres marks to be used in Codasur will be announced in a bulletin to be published before 01/02/2019.

-If for any specific event a special agreement is reached about the use of tires, this must be informed in Supplementary Regulations.
+If an agreement regarding the use of tyres is determined for any championship event, it must be detailed in the Supplementary Regulations.